REPORTING FRAUD, SCAMS AND OTHER BAD STUFF

 - Apple

-- A suspicious SMS text message that looks like it came from Apple: take a screenshot and email the screenshot to reportphishing@apple.com
+- If you receive a suspicious email or SMS text message that looks like it's supposed to be from Apple, please email it to reportphishing@apple.com

 - To report spam or other suspicious emails that you receive in your iCloud.com, me.com, or mac.com Inbox, send them to abuse@icloud.com